subodh-r-gupta/Raspberry-pi-docker-host-as-my-home-server/README.md

 my notes of creating a homelab on raspberry pi
 ---

-So I got a new raspberry pi 4 and I wanted it to turn in to a full fleged home server.
+So I got a new raspberry pi 4 and I wanted it to turn in to a full fledged home server.

 The basic idea is to have a home server which can do the following -